-Class T shares, Class S shares and Class D shares purchased and when such shares are purchased.
+We will cease paying the stockholder servicing fee with respect to any Class T shares, Class S shares or Class D shares held in a stockholder's account shares and Class D shares purchased and when such shares are purchased.
 For each of Class T and Class S shares, the stockholder servicing fees will equal approximately \$0.3 million per annum if we sell the minimum amount and approximately \$8.2 million per annum if we sell the maximum amount.
 For Class D shares, the stockholder servicing fees will equal approximately \$0.1 million per annum if we sell the minimum amount and approximately \$2.5 million per annum if we sell the maximum amount.
 In each case, we are assuming that, in our primary offering, 1/4 of our offering proceeds are from the sale of Class T shares, 1/4 of our offering proceeds are from the sale of Class S shares and 1/4 of our offering proceeds are from the sale of Class D shares, that the NAV per share of our Class S shares and Class D shares remains constant at \$20.00 and none of our stockholders participate in our distribution reinvestment plan.